MEEDOO99/MEEDOO/Rules-Guidebook.md

 **B4-2.** Controversial topics should be rerouted to "#politics-and-debate".

 ### B5.
 Posting explicit content
 Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#off-topic" channel.
 Any pornography or 18+ content can _only_ be posted in the "#adult" channel.
-Content that is graphic or disturbing (such as gore) is prohibited altogether.
+Content that is graphic or disturbing (such as gore) is prohibited entirely.

 ### B6.
 Discord Terms of Service
 Any content that violates the Discord Terms of Service (https://discordapp.com/terms) is prohibited.